Jiale6523/DS440-project/README.md

 Please follow the steps below to start
 1. Unzip the file Wine predict; the file is a bit large; please be patient.
+2. Setting Up Virtual Environments in Python 3.1.1.
+3. Install js.node componts.
+Check if you have C++ compiler installed, if not install it.
-2. Activate the backend
+4. Activate the backend
   cd .\backend\
     pip install -r requirements.txt
     python app.py

-3. Activate the frontend
+5. Activate the frontend
   cd .\frontend
   npm install web-vitals
   npm install @mui/material @emotion/react @emotion/styled